HSC-3: History

 HSC-3 administers a number of programs in addition to providing trained pilots and aircrew to the Fleet.
 As the Model Manager for the Naval Air Training and Operating Procedures Standardization (NATOPS) for the MH-60S, HSC-3 evaluates the NATOPS program of each HSC squadron annually.
 HSC-3 instructors also train all Pacific Fleet Helicopter Control Officers (HCOs) and Landing Signalman Enlisted (LSEs).
 Additionally, as the Chief of Naval Operations (CNO) SAR Model Manager, HSC-3 establishes the training and equipment requirements for all naval SAR operations.
 The unit has 4 out of the Navy's 17 Master Chief Naval Aircrewman (AWCM) where historically there has only been one assigned for the last 30 years.

-As a result of the command's concern for all aspects of flight and ground safety, HC-3 celebrated their 250,000th Class A mishap-free flight hour on 14 June 2013 after not suffering an accident since July 1974.
+As a result of the command's concern for all aspects of flight and ground safety, HC-3 safety record combined with HSC-3's celebrated their 250,000th Class A mishap-free flight hour on 14 June 2013 after not suffering an accident since 1973.
 This record makes HSC-3 the safest operational helicopter squadron in the Navy and has enabled the squadron to win eight Chief of Naval Operations Aviation Safety Awards.
 This achievement, plus an excellent operational record, brought a fifth consecutive Battle Efficiency Award to HC-3 in 1983.
 This was the seventh Battle "E" Award presented by Commander Naval Air Forces, U.S. Pacific Fleet to the squadron since its establishment.

-During the USS Bonhomme Richard fire that started on 12th July 2020, HSC-3 SCORE DET participated in firefighting efforts, dropping water from the air to help augment firefighting efforts.
+During the USS Bonhomme Richard fire that started on 12 July 2020, HSC-3 SCORE DET participated in firefighting efforts, dropping water from the air to help augment firefighting efforts.